MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 ### Install SEMM and Surface UEFI Configurator

+Install SEMM by running Surface UEFI Configurator:

+- For Intel/AMD devices, download: **SurfaceUEFI_Configurator_v2.97.139.0_x64.msi**
+- For ARM devices, download: **SurfaceUEFI_Configurator_v2.97.139.0_x86.msi**

-Install SEMM by running **SurfaceUEFI_Configurator_v2.83.139.0.msi.** This is a standalone installer and contains everything you need to create and distribute configuration packages for Surface Dock 2.
+This is a standalone installer and contains everything you need to create and distribute configuration packages for Surface Dock 2.

 - Download **Surface UEFI Configurator** from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703).